iyulab-rnd/MLNetPredict/README.md

 - Flexible input/output options
 - Support for different data formats (CSV, TSV)
 - Header detection and delimiter customization
+- Verbose mode for detailed logging and troubleshooting

 ## Installation
 To install MLNetPredict, you can use the .NET CLI:
 ```bash
 dotnet tool install --global mlnet-predict
 ```

 ## Usage
 Basic syntax:
 ```bash
 mlnet-predict <model-path> <input-path> [options]
 ```

 ### Required Arguments
 - `model-path`: Path to the directory containing the .mlnet model file
 - `input-path`: Path to the input file or directory (for image-based tasks)

 ### Options
 - `-o, --output-path`: Path to the output file or directory (optional)
 - `--has-header`: Specify if dataset file(s) have header row [true|false]
 - `--separator`: Specify the separator character used in the dataset file(s)
+- `-v, --verbose`: Enable verbose logging for debugging and troubleshooting

 ### Examples
 1. Basic Classification:
 ```bash
 mlnet-predict "models/sentiment" "data/input.csv" --has-header true